betterkunge/paleoclimate_HadGEM3_UoB/P2F_Schedule_and_Issues_(Update_20260115).md

-### Issues on the schedule (update on 15/01/2026)
+### Issues on the schedule (update on 16/01/2026)
 - (1) GC3 PI (on MONSOON3):
     - look for a existing suite as the starting point
       - **status**: waiting for the response of MONSOON3 community Ext.
 - (2) GC3 LGM (on archer2):
     - The coupling weights are required so that we can run the LGM correctly.
-      - **status**: waiting for the responce from Metoffice
+      - **status**: learning to generate the mesh file
+      - **to do**: Zikun are going to generate mesh and pass it to Duncan as soon as possible.
-    - Zikun are trying to refine the domain decomposition and make it run more efficienctly.
+    - Zikun is trying to refine the domain decomposition and make it run more efficienctly.
       - **status**: 1152 cores are used for running on ARCHER2.
 (Speed: six model years per day)
       - **to do**: output more information by uplift the level of `$NLOGPRT`
 - (3) GC5 PI: